olinlibrary/library-website/policies_practices/event_policy.md

 ---
 {::options parse_block_html="true" /}

 Please follow these procedures when scheduling large events in our space.
-Large events are understood as events which have the potential to disrupt the normal use of the Library. m
+Large events are understood as events which have the potential to disrupt the normal use of the Library.
+All events must comply with our [Code of Conduct](../policies_practices/code_of_conduct).

 ## Scheduling and Reservations